qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 * Grid frame for your map.
 * Coordinates on the sides of the grid.

-You have created a similar composition already in module 5.
+You have created a similar composition already in :doc:`../map_composer/index`.
 Go back to that module as you need.
 You can look at this example image for reference:

 .. image:: /static/training_manual/forestry/map_template1.png
    :align: center